 Where to Stay in Killarney

 Old Weir Lodge – This lovely guesthouse is an excellent place to base yourself when exploring Killarney and its surrounding area.
-They have a number of great rooms on offer, a great location close to the town centre and there is also a hearty breakfast available daily.
-Click here to see their availability
+They have several comfortable rooms on offer, a great location close to the town centre and there is also a hearty breakfast available daily.

-The Killarney Park – If you’re looking for a luxury stay, then this gorgeous hotel in Killarney’s town centre is an excellent choice.
-There are countless plush rooms on offer and plenty of luxe amenities to ensure that you’re well taken care of after a long day of sightseeing.
-Click here to see their availability
+The Killarney Park – If you’re looking for a luxury stay, then lovely hotel in the centre of Killarney is an excellent choice.
+There are a range of gorgeous and spacious rooms available and plenty of luxe amenities to ensure that you’re well taken care of after a long day of sightseeing.

-The Black Sheep Hostel – Those trying to save some cash or solo travellers looking for a social atmosphere will love this hostel in the town centre of Killarney.
+The Black Sheep Hostel – Backpackers, budget and solo travelers will love this hostel in the town centre of Killarney.
 Offering both dorms and private rooms, there are great common areas, a good atmosphere and clean facilities.
-Click here to see their availability

 Not quite what you’re looking for?
 Click here to browse more Killarney hotels!